gdm-hanoverwork/PowerSchool-NJ-Clever/README.md

 # Updated Student Queries to "Full Code" version (v2)
 * Added CHECK_ME points (in students_csv.named_queries.xml) where adaptations / choices will need to be made.
 * This version WILL EXPORT 'Data Access Accounts' as 'family' to Clever.
 Please alter that part of the query if you needs differ!

+# Updated ( November 3, 2023 )
+* Fixed a bug where two co-teachers in a section would both have an equal priority order.
+Should be fixed now.